MalinnaLeach/news-summary/README.md

 $ open newsmaker.html
 ```

-Navigate to localhost:4567 in your browser to see the homescreen pictured below, and the rest should be self explanatory.
+You should then see a similar homescreen to that pictured below, click on a headline to read more.

 To run the test suite:
 ```